kylefoxaustin/openwebui-ollama/README.md

 This will enable you to build Docker images combining [OpenWebUI](https://github.com/open-webui/open-webui) with [Ollama](https://github.com/ollama/ollama) in a single container for a seamless AI development experience.

 I created this container for my own personal use.
 I wanted a super easy way to build a RAG model using an LLM.
 Reason is so I can create and run locally my own 'expert' system on whatever I wanted (e.g. "AC_Equip_expert").

-You can already acheive this using separate OWUI and ollama containers, but that is a hassle.
+You can already achieve this using separate OWUI and ollama containers, but that is a hassle.
 I wanted a single container to use and build from.
 The ease of use comes from using OWUI to pull an ollama model, then add .pdfs to a knowledge base (Rag), attach that KB to the ollama LLM model.

 Viola, instant expert system!

-I have already built the containers and placed in my docker.hub repository here: ([https://github.com/open-webui/open-webui)](https://hub.docker.com/r/kylefoxaustin/openwebui-ollama) so that you do not have to build them yourself.
+I have already built the containers and placed in my docker.hub repository here: ([https://hub.docker.com/r/kylefoxaustin/openwebui-ollama](https://hub.docker.com/r/kylefoxaustin/openwebui-ollama)) so that you do not have to build them yourself.
 Just pull the container and run it.

 These containers are designed to internally store the LLM you pull into it as well as the RAG data you add to a Knowledge Base.
 That way, once it is exactly how you want it, you can use docker to push the container as a new image to your docker.hub site. e.g. "my_expert:latest".

 This container will run 100% locally on the machine it is run on.
 The only internet traffic would be when you pull a new model from ollama.

 Finally, I made sure this container will run on an Intel/AMD CPU by default (CPU-Only container).
 However I built the GPU container to use an NVIDIA GPU which is installed on the system.
 Note that if the GPU 'fails' to be seen, the GPU container will default to use the main cores.

 Have fun!